dw943893/baseball_predictor/README.md

 ![This is an image](https://github.com/dw943893/baseball_predictor/blob/main/images/team_num_ab_avgplayers_and_wins.png)

-(teams with the most "clutch" hitters?)
+Notice the Giants and the Orioles had the same number of above average players in the 2021 season, however, the Giants won over 100 games while the Orioles won 52 games, a wide variation in results.

 How did I define an above average player?
 I considered a player above average if they were better than average in categories that most strongly correlated with team wins.
 What are these categories?

-Analyzing the team statistics for seasons after 1945 (aka the Modern Era of baseball as defined by Major League Baseball), the offensive categories with the highest positive correlation (0.40 and above) with team wins are:
+Analyzing the team statistics for baseball seasons after 1945 (aka the Modern Era of baseball as defined by Major League Baseball), the offensive categories with the highest positive correlation (0.40 and above) with team wins are:

 - runs scored (R)
 - hits (H)